Jonathas-Conceicao/Souls-Of-Alanis/StoryBoardNotes.md

 # Story Board Notes
 **Topics to think about**
 - Weappons
+	-
 - Characters
 	- Friends and foes
 - Spells
 - Usable itens
 - Equipaments
 - Scene
+	- Rooms
+		- 4 rooms size
+		- Initial room
+		- Chanlege room
+		- Hallway room
-    - Modules
+		- Loot room
 	- Dungeons' Levels
+		- Three Levels
+		- 1 Boss per level
+		-
 	- Scene's objects
 - Lore
 	the main player, __Alanis__, is a warrior cat and she dies in the begging (tutorial), and her soul comes back on a new cat body to _begin a new_/_finish her_ quest the deeper you go into the dungeon her soul becomes darker
 - Menu
 	- Customisable assets
 - HUD
 - death
-    based on the ideia of souls to continue with her's perks, now the dungeon progress will be lost
+	based on the ideia of souls to continue with her's perks, but the dungeon progress will be lost.

 **Topics from talks**
 	- 13.04.18